vlstill/tedi/memory-models.md

 Reachable `r1 == 1 && r2 == 1`?

 \begin{caption}
-Example of program which exhibits thin air reads if we consider them to be defined by syntactical dependency, but not if we consider them defined by semantical dependency (as statements `d1` and `d2` can be merged and their `if` removed which allows reordering of `c` with merged `d1 + d2`).
+Example of program which exhibits thin air reads if we consider them to be defined by syntactical dependency, but not if we consider them defined by semantical dependency (as statements `d1` and `d2` can be merged and their `if` removed which allows reordering of `c` with merged `d1` + `d2`).
+Note that \rel{po} is considered not to be preserved by the memory model, therefore it is gray.
 \end{caption}
 \label{fig:thin:deps}
 \end{figure}